10 Tips for Staying Safe While Camping in the Wilderness

 Unexpected rains can limit your adventure and ruin your gear, leaving you exposed to harsh outdoor elements and unable to survive outdoors.

-However, rain doesn’t have to bring your excursion to a halt.
-All you need to do is double-check the weather forecast to know what to expect while out there.
+However, rain doesn’t have to stop your excursion.
+All you need to do is double-check the weather forecast to know what to expect.
 It’s also prudent to consider several sources to ensure you get the correct prediction.

 3. Camp with a Friend